 Riverside Workplace Discrimination Lawyer

 A study by the Equal Employment Opportunities Commission estimates that 75% of employees who face workplace discrimination do nothing about it.
 Many victims don’t report discrimination due to the fear of retaliation or embarrassment.
 Ignoring workplace discrimination may seem like the easy way out, but it does not make it go away.
 For many victims, discrimination unaddressed leads to more severe treatment over time.
 Workplace discrimination is illegal, and you do not have to put up with it.
-If you live in Riverside, a workplace discrimination attorney at the Rizio Law Firm can help you.
+If you live in Riverside, a workplace discrimination attorney at Rizio Lipinsky can help you.

 What is Workplace Discrimination?